neurodata/ndreg-old/README.md

 # Installation
 ## Easy way
-The easiest way to use ndreg is through [docker](https://hub.docker.com/r/neurodata/ndreg/)
+The easiest way to install ndreg with docker.
+To build a new Docker image: docker build . -t ndreg-jupyter

+To run and test with a sample notebook on port 8888: docker run -p 8888:8888 ndreg-jupyter

+If you want to save notebooks, you will need to mount a local path, e.g: docker run -p 8888:8888  -v `pwd`/notebooks:/run/notebooks ndreg-jupyter

 ## Hard way
 More advanced users can build ndreg from scratch